 There are many ways to connect bonnet with a body such as bolting, threading, and welding.
 The body-bonnet joint is one of the primary sources of the leak, that is why it should be a pressure-tight.
 The bonnet is cast or forged of the same material as the body.

 What is Valve Trim?

-The disc is the part that allows, throttles or stops fluid flow depending on its position.
-Types of disk define the name of the valve such as gate, ball, plug and needle valve’s disk are also of the same shape as the name.
+The first valve trim part is a disc.
+The disc is the part that allows, throttles, or stops fluid flow depending on its position.
+Types of disk define the name of the valve such as gate, ball, plug, and needle valve’s disk are also of the same shape as the name.

 The back seat is comprised of a shoulder on the stem and a mating surface on the underside of the bonnet.
 You can see in the image.
 It forms a seal when the stem is in the fully open position.
 It prevents leakage of flow medium to the packing chamber and consequently to the environment.
-Back seat enables the replacing of the gland packing when the valve is in service.
+The back seat enables the replacement of the gland packing when the valve is in service.